usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-2/Sprint-3/Defining Success for your Digital Services Acquisition.md

 * Whether work can be done remotely or must be on-site.
 * Whether FedRAMP or ATO timelines affect launch planning.
-* How much of the current process can be reengineered, and how much must stay intact.
+* How much of the current process can be reengineered, and how much must stay intact?

 **You can choose the right contract type, structure, and performance period.**